Data Collection and Use

 - Information collected if you only browse this site

 When you browse this website, we may gather and store certain information about your visit.
 We automatically collect and store the following information about your visit:

 - The Internet domain and network address you use to access our site:

-- The type of browser and operating system you used;
+- The type of web browser and operating system you are using;

-- The date and time you visited this site;
+- The date and time of your visit;

-- The web pages or services you accessed at this site; and
+- The pages you visit on this website;

-- The web site you visited prior to coming to this web site.
+- The last website you visited before coming to ours; and

-If during your visit to The Washington State Legislature Website you participate in a survey or send an email, the following additional information will be collected:
+If during your visit to our website you participate in a survey, send us an email, or perform some other transaction online, the following additional information may be collected:

-Information volunteered through an on-line form for any other purpose.
+- Information volunteered through an online form for any other purpose.

 We use your email to respond appropriately.
 This may be to respond to you, to address issues you identify, to further improve our web site, or to forward the email to another agency for appropriate action.
 Survey information is used for the purpose designated.

 Our District Finder Service uses your street address to determine the voting district in which you reside.